-SECM height relief with OSP: an application in sensors – Scanning Probes – Application Note 3Latest updated: November 23, 2023
+SECM height relief with OSP: an application in sensors Scanning Probes – Application Note 3Latest updated: November 23, 2023

 The response of the Scanning Electrochemical Microscope (SECM) depends on the surface conductivity of the sample as well as its topography, or more precisely the distance between the probe and the sample.
 In some cases where the sample is uneven or too rough, the change of response due to the topography is higher the change of response due to conductivity.
 Measurements in constant distance mode are then needed.

 M370/M470 systems provide a way of performing constant distance measurements.
 First, the sample is scanned using the Optical Surface Profiler (OSP) technique, a laser-based profilometer.
 Second, the topography data are used in the SECM measurement to keep the probe at a constant distance from the sample.
 The note shows the procedure to do these measurements on a screen-printed sensor.